openshift/openshift-extras/README.md

-Openshift Extras - Unofficial tools for use with OpenShift
+Openshift Extras - Tools for use with OpenShift
 ==========================================================

 This repository contains "odds and ends" for use with OpenShift servers